 Branch of Deployment: When referred to the veterans treatment docket, participants were asked to disclose their military deployment history.
-Nearly 42.6% of participants for whom data is available reported serving in the United States Army, while 27.7% reported serving in the Marines.
-Seventeen percent reported serving in the Navy.
+Nearly two-thirds reported serving in either the Army or Marines.
+Twenty percent reported serving in the Navy.
 The remainder served in the Air Force and Coast Guard (see Figure 3).

 Figure 3.
-Military Deployment, Veterans Treatment Docket Active Participants, FY 2020
+Military Deployment, Veterans Treatment Docket Participants, FY 2021